ozzythecoder/ozzythecoder/README.md

 - 🏳️‍⚧️ They/Them
 - 🎹 Musician & Producer
 - 🔭 Open for work!
-- 🌱 Currently learning TypeScript & Next.js
+- 🌱 Currently learning: NestJS
-- 🚧 Latest project: Plug N Play, a video game recommendation app
+- 🚧 Latest project: **MoodMusic** - organize your playlist by mood
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/august-mcallister/)
 - 🤫 Two truths and a lie:
   - I performed live music for the king of Sweden